Arlington Alimony Attorney

 Alimony, also known as spousal support, is a court-ordered payment that one spouse makes to the other after a divorce.
 The purpose of alimony is to help the lower-earning spouse maintain the same standard of living they enjoyed during the marriage.
 Alimony is not awarded in every divorce case, and the amount and duration of alimony payments can vary widely.

-At the Law Office of Mark M. Childress, we understand how important alimony is to your financial future.
+At the Law Offices of Mark M. Childress, we understand how important alimony is to your financial future.
 Our Arlington alimony lawyer can help you understand your rights and options when it comes to alimony.
 We can also help you seek a fair and favorable alimony arrangement in your divorce.

-For the legal guidance you need, call us at (817) 497-8148 or contact us online today.
+For the legal guidance you need, call our alimony attorney in Arlington at (817) 497-8148 or contact us online today.

 What is Alimony?